winesapOS/winesapOS/README.md

 2. **Not enough free space.** Ensure you have 11 GiB (minimal image), 30 GiB (performance image), or 32 GiB (secure image) of free space before downloading the zip files.
 3. **If using PeaZip, it sometimes fails to extract to the current directory.** Try extracting to a different directory.

+### winesapOS Not Booting

+There are many different reasons why winesapOS may not be booting.

+- Secure Boot is not supported.
+    - If using Windows and BitLocker is enabled then disable it first.
+    - Then disable Secure Boot in the BIOS.
+- USB mode.
+    - If using an external drive, set the USB mode to xHCI instead of DRD in the BIOS.
+- SATA mode.
+    - If using an internal drive, set the SATA mode to AHCI instead of RAID in the BIOS.
+- Legacy BIOS boot.
+    - Older motherboards that do not support GPT partition layouts will not be able to boot winesapOS.
+    - Manually converting winesapOS from GPT to MBR and re-installing the GRUB boot loader does not fix this issue.

 ### Root File System Resizing

 **Challenge: the root file system does not resize itself to use all available space on the storage device.**